Counseling and Psychological Services

 Clinical and Consultative Service Activities

-Individual Psychotherapy: Interns build a caseload of 8-12 individual patient hours per week.
+Individual Psychotherapy: Interns build a caseload of 10-12 individual client hours per week.
 Interns work with individuals from diverse backgrounds, presenting with a wide range of concerns.
-The majority of psychotherapy conducted at CAPS is brief in nature (approximately 6-10 sessions).
-However, interns will also carry 3 longer-term training cases.
-While a contemporary brief psychodynamic perspective is the primary modality for case conceptualization at CAPS, interns are encouraged to integrate a wide range of psychotherapy techniques as appropriate for individual cases.
+The majority of psychotherapy conducted at CAPS is brief in nature (approximately 5-10 sessions).
+However, interns will also carry two longer-term training cases.
+While a contemporary brief relational perspective is core to case formulation training at CAPS, interns are encouraged to integrate a wide range of psychotherapy approaches as appropriate for individual cases.

-Group Psychotherapy: CAPS offers a variety of psychotherapy groups, which are co-led by an intern and a permanent staff clinician, or by two interns.
-Groups usually meet for 1½ hours each week and include interpersonal process therapy groups and groups with specific memberships or themes (e.g. group for students with eating disorders, a support group for gay, lesbian and bisexual students, academic difficulties group).
+Group Psychotherapy: CAPS offers many process, psychoeducational, and support groups which are led by staff and interns.
+Groups usually meet for 1½ hours each week and include interpersonal process groups and groups with specific memberships or themes (e.g. students with eating disorders, a support group for gay, bisexual and questioning men, academic difficulties).
+A typical list of CAPS groups is available here.

-Brief Screening Assessments: Interns provide 2 hours of brief telephone screening assessments per week, the purpose of which is to gather essential information in order to make a rapid disposition recommendation.
-Such recommendations may include an emergency appointment at CAPS as soon as possible, an urgent intake within 48 hours, a non-urgent intake, a group screening, or a referral to a community provider.
-Interns will provide 2 to 3 telephone screenings of a half-hour duration each week.
+Brief Screening Assessments: Interns provide two brief telephone screening assessments per week, the purpose of which is to gather essential information in order to make rapid disposition recommendations.
+Such recommendations may include an immediate emergency appointment, an urgent intake within 48 hours, a non-urgent intake, a group screening, online or workshop information, or a referral to a community provider.

-Emergency & Consult Service: Interns provide 3 hours of emergency and consult service (ECS) per week under the supervision of a permanent staff clinician.
+Emergency & Consult Service: Interns provide 4.5 hours of emergency and consult service (ECS) per week under the supervision of a permanent staff clinician.
 The CAPS ECS provides University students and personnel with ready access to consultation and crisis intervention, both by phone and in-person.
-CAPS interns may participate in a CAPS team responding to a university wide crises as well.
+CAPS interns may participate in a CAPS team responses university wide crises as well.

 Night Call: Over the course of the year, interns provide 6 weeks of night (5p - 8a) and weekend coverage under the supervision of a permanent staff clinician.
 These weeks are distributed throughout the year in the following manner: 1 week during the fall semester, 3 weeks during the spring semester, and 2 weeks during the summer.
 On-call coverage during the summer consists of 24-hour coverage for the course of a week.

-Supervision: Interns will provide one hour of individual psychotherapy supervision to a doctoral level practicum student over the course of the spring semester.
-Supervision provision follows didactic training in the Supervision Seminar (see below), and is supervised by a licensed psychologist in CAPS.
+Supervision: Interns will provide one hour of individual psychotherapy supervision to a doctoral level practicum student over the course of the fall and spring semesters.
+Supervision provision follows didactic training in the Supervision Seminar (see below), and is supervised by a licensed psychologist at CAPS.

-Assessment: Interns will complete two full testing batteries over the course of their internship year under the supervision of staff psychologists in SDAC.
-Interns may also choose to complete more than the required two batteries depending on individual interests and career goals, or an optional four hour rotation conducting regular assessments in SDAC.
+Assessment: Interns engage in assessment with students in a variety of ways, including intake and on-going therapy assessment, as well as use of the Counseling Center Assessment of Psychological Symptoms (CCAPS) used regularly as part of the electronic medical record.
+Additionally, interns will complete either two full testing batteries or one battery and two cognitive disability screenings over the course of their internship year under the supervision of staff psychologists in SDAC.
+Interns may complete more than the required two batteries depending on individual interests and career goals as well.
 Such assessments include cognitive, academic and personality testing.
-The nature of the testing is determined by the referral question(s). and may include selected tests or a full test battery.
+The nature of the testing is determined by the referral question(s) and may include selected tests or a full test battery.